safing/web/_posts/2021-03-23-attributing-dns-requests-on-windows.md

 With no options available to directly get the needed information, we were left with only one option: Working around the problem on our side.

 Until now, we were able to directly attribute a DNS request to a process due to our "quick and dirty" solution.
-No longer being able to do that, does mean that we loose some information, and that we will have a slightly less tight grip on the system.
+No longer being able to do that means that we loose some information, and that we will have a slightly less tight grip on the system.
-We will need to find a good balance between control and configurability.
-The easiest way to keep control is to make previous app-specific settings global only, because then we just don't need to know the origin of a DNS request anymore to apply settings, but we're not ready to give up configurability so easily.
+We will need to find a good balance between control and configurability The easiest way to keep control is to make previous app-specific settings global only, because then we just don't need to know the origin of a DNS request anymore to apply settings, but we're not ready to give up configurability so easily.

 Previously, we made decisions directly when the DNS request arrived at the Portmaster, at which point we had all the necessary information to evaluate a DNS request.